The transboundary regions of the western Alps have an abundance of highly diverse natural environments, from coastal regions to the Mont Blanc.

 The PITEM RISK project (2018-2022) is the outcome of a decision to combine two transboundary networks in the Alcotra area, one managing natural risks, the other managing emergency situations, and both with well-proven experience.

-The aims of the project are to improve capacities for action beyond borders in the ALCOTRA Alpine area straddling France and Italy, provide for communication and educational activities for the general public and training for active players, and overcome a number of operational difficulties that still arise.
-The most significant transboundary methods and tools will be tested in pilot zones.
+The aims of the project were to improve capacities for action beyond borders in the ALCOTRA Alpine area straddling France and Italy, provide for communication and educational activities for the general public and training for active players, and overcome a number of operational difficulties that still arise.
+The most significant transboundary methods and tools were tested in pilot zones.

-The project comprises 4 thematic components and 1 coordination component:
+The project comprised 4 thematic components and 1 coordination component:

 - PITEM RISK-COM on resilience, information, society and communication